-Pursuant to the above, your Company is currently considering whether the activities discussed above in Exploration Activities and Compensation Efforts will be a viable basis for relisting and discussions are intended to be held with the ASX in the September quarter in this regard.
+Pursuant to the above, your Company is considering whether the activities discussed above in Exploration Activities and Compensation Efforts will be a viable basis for relisting.
+Some discussions have been held with the ASX in the September quarter in this regard.
+Further discussions will be sought in the December quarter.

-In addition, the Company is currently investigating other potential asset acquisitions that could be in themselves suitable business initiatives that would be a basis for relisting.
+The Company continues to assess other potential asset acquisitions that could be in themselves suitable business initiatives that would be a basis for relisting.
 These may require that the Company may need to re-comply with the Listing Rules.